 Salad with Chicken and Strawberries

 Cut up some crunchy romaine (or use precut salad from the store) and top with grilled chicken or rotisserie chicken and berries.
-Add a favorite dressing, such as Ranch, Green Goddess, or Caesar, and a side of whole grain crackers.
+Add a favorite dressing, such as Ranch, Green Goddess, or Caesar, and a side of whole grain crackers or even Roasted Sweet Potato.
 This is so easy to do if you buy precooked chicken at the store.
 Or you can make some chicken tenders to pack throughout the week.

 Easy Turkey Wrap

-Roll up turkey, cheese, and shredded veggies with a whole grain wrap for an easy cold lunch for work or home.
+Roll up turkey, cheese (like feta cheese or a sliced cheese such as Havarti or cheddar), and shredded veggies with a whole grain wrap as one of our favorite cold lunch ideas for work or home.
 Add more flavor with some hummus or guacamole and add an easy side of fruit, some soup, or chips.

 You can also slice this into spirals and pack for the kids lunch, too.